Pittsburgh Penguins: Triumph of playoff berths and tragedy of Briere (1969–1974)

-Michel Briere's number was taken out of circulation after his career-ending accident in 1970.
+Michel Brière's number was taken out of circulation after his career-ending accident in 1970.
 It was later formally retired in 2001.

-In the 1969 draft the Penguins selected Michel Briere who, although being chosen 26th, was soon drawing comparisons to Phil Esposito and Bobby Clarke.
+In the 1969 draft the Penguins selected Michel Brière who, although being chosen 26th, was soon drawing comparisons to Phil Esposito and Bobby Clarke.
 Joining the team in November, he finished as the second-place rookie scorer in the NHL (behind Bobby Clarke) with 44 points (57th overall), and third on the Penguins.
 Briere placed second in Calder Memorial Trophy voting for Rookie of the Year honors behind Chicago goaltender Tony Esposito.
 Briere led Pittsburgh to its first NHL playoff berth since the 1928 Pirates.
 The Penguins defeated the Oakland Seals in a four-game sweep in the quarterfinals, with Briere scoring the series-clinching goal in overtime.
 In the semifinals, defending conference champions St. Louis Blues got the best of the Penguins during six games.
 Briere led the team in playoff scoring, recording five goals (including three game-winners) and eight points.
 Tragedy struck the Penguins just days after their playoff heroics.
 On May 15, 1970, Briere was in a car crash in his native Quebec, suffering brain trauma and slipping into a coma from which he would never recover; he died a year later.
 His number 21 jersey was never reissued, remaining out of circulation until it was formally retired in 2001.